 What kind of life insurance policy pays a specified monthly income to a beneficiary for 30 years?

-A family income policy distributes the death benefit to your beneficiaries in monthly installments for a set period after you die, rather than in one lump sum.
+A family income policy pays the death benefit in monthly installments for 30 years to the beneficiary, instead of a lump sum.

 What type of policy would offer a 40 year old?